FPolillo/toolkit/tasks/connectors/cylera/readme.md

-## Running the Cylera task
+## Running the Cylera Task

-This toolkit brings in data from Cylera
+This toolkit gets data from Cylera.

+**Run the Cylera Task**

-To run this task you need the following information from Cylera:
+To run this task, use the following Cylera information:

 1. Cylera instance hostname
 2. Cylera api user email